systemd/mkosi/mkosi/resources/mkosi.md

   this option is not specified, but a directory `mkosi.builddir/` exists in the local directory it is automatically used for this purpose (also see the "Files" section below).

+: When used effectively, this directory allows caching between build runs to drastically reduce build times.

 `ImageVersion=`, `--image-version=`